LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/botGroups_dashboard.png">

 1. The bot group name. **Tip**: Double-click this bar to collapse/hide the bot list.
 2. The list of bots within the bot group.
-Click any bot name to open the bot in the Dialog Editor.
+Click any bot name to open the bot in the Message Editor.
 3. The green dot and **Collaboration** indicator let you know that collaboration ([automatic transfers](conversation-builder-bots-bot-to-bot-transfers.html#automatic-transfers-via-bot-group)) is enabled for the group.
 4. No indicator is displayed when collaboration is disabled for the group.
 5. Click the <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_vertical.png"> icon to access the group menu, which provides options for editing and deleting the group.